cobuildlab/react-simple-state/README.md

   ]);
   // OR...

-  // Like this the hook will not fetch until the skip property is set to false. const [save, loadingUser] = useCallAction(saveUser, [userId, userData], {
+  // setup the action, and return a function that will trigger the action when it needed. const [save, loadingSubmit] = useCallAction(saveUser, [userId, userData], {
     onCompleted: () => {
       toast.success('user saved');
     },